Oceania · country guide

 Key regions

-This is Australia's most populated region, home to major cities, wine country, and accessible natural beauty.
-It offers a blend of urban sophistication and coastal charm.
+This is Australia's most populous region, featuring major cities, wine country, and accessible natural beauty.
+It's the primary gateway for international visitors.

 Suggested Australia routes